 Provider organizations must establish safeguards to prevent employees, consultants, or members of governing bodies from using their positions for purposes that are, or give the appearance of being, motivated by a desire for private financial gain for themselves or others such as those with whom they have family, business or other ties.
 Therefore, each institution receiving financial support must have written policy guidelines on conflict of interest and the avoidance thereof.
-These guidelines should reflect State and local laws and must cover financial interests, gifts, gratuities and favors, nepotism, and other areas such as political participation and bribery.
-These rules must also indicate the conditions under which outside activities, relationships or financial interest are proper or improper, and provide for notification of these kinds of activities, relationships or financial interests to a responsible and objective institution official.
+These guidelines should reflect State and local laws and must cover financial interests, gifts, gratuities and favors, nepotism, and other areas suchas political participation and bribery.
+These rules must also indicate the conditions under which outside activities, relationships or financial interests to a responsible and objective institution official.
 For the requirements of code of conduct applicable to procurement under grants, see the procurement standards prescribed by 45 CFR Part 74, Subpart P and 45 CFR Part 92.36.